brtholomy/hnsw/draft.md

 ---

-An [important paper in 2016][malkov_2016] introduced the term "Hierarchical Navigable Small World".
+An [important paper in 2016][malkov_2016] introduced the term "Hierarchical Navigable Small World", designating a novel kind of approximate nearest neighbor search.
 But to examine HNSW, we need to unpack the term's historical layers as though it were Lisp or Polish notation: `(Hierarchical (Navigable (Small World)))`.

 1. *Hierarchical*: referring to stacked subgraphs of exponentially decaying density, a structure which addresses the problem of high dimensionality.
-1. *Navigable*: referring to the search complexity of the subgraphs, which achieve (poly)logarithmic scaling using a decentralized search algorithm.[1][navigability]
+1. *Navigable*: referring to the search complexity of the subgraphs, which achieve (poly)logarithmic scaling using a [decentralized greedy search][navigability] algorithm.
 1. *Small World* : referring to a unique graph with low average shortest path length and a high clustering coefficient.

 Thus we begin at the end: what's a "Small World"?